-The 2010 VA/DoD Clinical Practice Guideline for PTSD recommends that evidence-based treatments for PTSD and SUD, including psychotherapy and medication, be available to Veterans (19).
-The VA Uniform Mental Health Services Handbook (22) requires that all VA Medical Centers provide access to either PE or CPT for Veterans wit PTSD.
+The 2017 VA/DoD Clinical Practice Guideline for PTSD recommends that evidence-based treatments for PTSD and SUD, including psychotherapy and medication, be available to Veterans and that having one disorder not preclude Veterans from getting evidence-based treatment for the other disorder (25).
+The VA Uniform Mental Health Services Handbook (28) requires that all VA Medical Centers provide access to either PE or CPT for Veterans wit PTSD.
 Thus, PE and/or CPT should be accessible to Veterans with PTSD and co-occurring SUD.

-To ensure that SUD is not a barrier to receiving best practice treatment for specific disorders such as PTSD, the Uniform Mental Health Services Handbook (22, p.
-24) states, “When PTSD or other mental health conditions co-occur with substance use disorders, evidence-based pharmacotherapy and psychosocial interventions for the other conditions need to be made available where there are no medical contraindications, with appropriate coordination of care;” and, “Substance use illness must never be a barrier for treatment of patients with other mental health conditions.
+To ensure that SUD is not a barrier to receiving best practice treatment for specific disorders such as PTSD, the Uniform Mental Health Services Handbook (28, p.
+24) states, “When PTSD or other mental health conditions co-occur with substance use disorders, evidence-based pharmacotherapy and psychosocial interventions for the other conditions need to be made available where there are no medical contraindications, with appropriate coordination of care.”
+Furthermore, “Substance use illness must never be a barrier for treatment of patients with other mental health conditions.
 Conversely, other mental disorders must never be a barrier to treating patients with substance use illnesses.”

-Shared decision making using a patient centered, collaborative approach that includes the treatment team and the Veteran is recommended (27) to help engage and retain Veterans in care.
+Shared decision making using a patient centered, collaborative approach that includes the treatment team and the Veteran is recommended (33) to help engage and retain Veterans in care.
 Because there is no single level of care or evidence-based treatment that is recommended for all Veterans, using a patient centered, collaborative approach allows for tailoring of treatment to best meet each Veteran’s circumstances.
-MBC should be sued to assess progress and to contribute self-reported outcome data into shared decision-making.
+Measurement based care (MBC) should be used to assess progress and to contribute self-reported outcome data into shared decision-making.
 Self-reported outcome data can be invaluable in PTSD and SUD treatment for Veterans and their treatment team in assessing whether gains are being made in symptoms and/or functional status, or whether discussions of a shift in services may be warranted in order to optimize treatment outcomes.

 - Back, S. E., Waldrop, A. E., & Brady, K. T. (2009).
 Treatment challenges associated with comorbid substance use and posttraumatic stress disorder: Clinicians' perspectives.
 American Journal of Addiction, 18.
 15-20. doi: 10.1080/105505490802545141